Permissionless-Software-Foundation/psf-multisig-approval/README.md

 ## Get an Update Transaction

-An *approval* transaction will point to an *update* transaction with its OP_RETURN value.
+An *approval* transaction will point to an *update* transaction with its OP_RETURN output.
 This function is used to retrieve and decode that update transaction.
 Given a TXID, it will return details from the transaction, including the IPFS CID and timestamp stored in the update transactions OP_RETURN output.

 ```javascript
 const txid = 'f8ea1fcd4481adfd62c6251c6a4f63f3d5ac3d5fdcc38b350d321d93254df65f'